Bob Hamilton: Career

 Hamilton also served as the golf pro at Fort Lewis, south of Seattle, during the latter stages of World War II; he was also a member of the Warriors, the inter-base (intramural) team.
 Individually, he placed 3rd in the Pacific Northwest Servicemen's Championship (Seattle) and 3rd in the Tacoma Open, a PGA Tour event.

 Hamilton finished second to Sam Snead in the 1967 Senior PGA Championship at PGA National Golf Club in Palm Beach Gardens, Florida.

-Hamilton set the overall record for youngest golfer to shoot his age when he shot a 59 at Hamilton Golf Club in Evansville in 1975.
+In 1975, Hamilton set the overall record for youngest golfer to shoot his age when he shot a 59 at Hamilton Golf Club in Evansville.

+In 1990, Hamilton died in his hometown of Evansville, Indiana.

+Awards and honors

-Hamilton was inducted into the Indiana Golf Hall of Fame in 1965, as a member of the 2nd class so honored.
+In 1965, Hamilton was inducted into the Indiana Golf Hall of Fame.